 Accessibility concerns address the level of getting to the various features of a park and physically accessing them.
 They include:

-- Surfacing: Poured rubber surfacing is often best for inclusive parks because it is easily maneuverable for users with mobility devices and also offers protection from falls and scrapes.
-Mulch and other loose materials are sometimes used, and while they may be ADA-compliant, they are very difficult to get a wheelchair or walker across.
+- Surfacing: Poured rubber surfacing is often best for inclusive parks because it is easily maneuverable for users with mobility devices and offers protection from falls and scrapes.
+Engineer wood fiber and other loose materials are sometimes used, and while they may be ADA-compliant, they are very difficult to get a wheelchair or walker across.
 They can also remove any smooth transitions you have in place when disrupted.

 - Reach ranges: Wheelchair users are excluded from some activities based on their range of motion.
 Sandboxes, for instance, can be challenging to access, and water fountains may be out of reach.
 Interactive objects, such as telescopes, play panels and water tables, should be at varying heights to accommodate for this.